 I’m kind of an ad nerd, and love the Liberty Mutual spots where people help each other and it causes a beautiful, random-acts-of-kindness-type of butterfly effect.

 My parents and grandparents raised me to be a Good Samaritan from a young age – holding doors for a mom struggling with a stroller, offering to shovel an elderly neighbor’s driveway, showing the new kid the ropes at school.

-You know, the Blind-Eye Effect, where people seemingly ignore what’s going on right in front of them.
+People are ignoring what’s going on right in front of them.

 10 Best Cartoon Role Models: Animated characters your kids can look up to

 Photo source: morguefile